Skip to content

 Anrri Eyewear Blog

-Although these abbreviated Latin words are often used in prescriptions for glasses, contact lenses and ophthalmic drugs, some doctors and clinics have chosen to use modern prescription glasses and use RE (right eye) and LE (left eye) instead of OD and OS.
+While these Latin terms are commonly used in prescriptions for glasses, contact lenses, and ophthalmic medications, some doctors and clinics have adopted a more modern approach, using "RE" (right eye) and "LE" (left eye) instead of OD and OS.

 Left eye/Right eye

-Sphere (SPH).
-The numbers in this section can correct myopia and hyperopia.
-For single vision prescriptions, if the number displayed under this heading has a minus sign (-), it means you are nearsighted.
-If it has a plus sign (+), it means you are farsighted (presbyopia).
-It is usually written in quarter diopter (0.25) increments.
+• Sphere (SPH): The numbers in this section correct myopia (nearsightedness) and hyperopia (farsightedness).
+If the number under this heading has a minus sign (-), it means you are nearsighted.
+If it has a plus sign (+), it indicates farsightedness.
+The values are usually written in increments of 0.25 diopters.

-Cylinder (CYL).
-This represents the astigmatic lens.
-If there is nothing in this column, the astigmatism you need to correct is small or not.
-The numbers in the column can be preceded by a minus sign (used to correct for myopic astigmatism) or plus sign (used for hyperopic astigmatism).
+• Cylinder (CYL): This indicates the lens power needed to correct astigmatism.
+If this section is blank, it means there is little or no astigmatism to correct.
+The numbers in this column can be preceded by a minus sign (for myopic astigmatism) or a plus sign (for hyperopic astigmatism).

 Additional Information

-The myopia prescription will display a number with a minus sign (-) in the "sphere" box.
-This means that your lenses will be corrected to improve the invisible distance.
+Myopia (Nearsightedness): A myopia prescription will have a number with a minus sign (-) in the "Sphere" (SPH) box.
+This indicates that the lenses are designed to correct nearsightedness, helping you see distant objects more clearly.

 examples of myopia

-Prescriptions for people with hyperopia problems will display numbers with a plus sign (+) in the "sphere" box.
-In layman's terms, this means that your lenses are reading glasses.
+Hyperopia (Farsightedness): Prescriptions for hyperopia will have a number with a plus sign (+) in the "Sphere" (SPH) box.
+This means the lenses are designed for reading or seeing objects up close.

 examples of presbyopia

-If you have astigmatism, there will be a number in the "Cylindrical" column of the prescription indicating the lens power required to correct the astigmatism.
-When correcting for astigmatism, there will also be a number in the "Axis" column.
+Astigmatism: If you have astigmatism, your prescription will include a number in the "Cylinder" (CYL) column, indicating the lens power needed to correct astigmatism.
+Alongside the cylinder value, there will also be a number in the "Axis" column, which specifies the orientation of the cylindrical power.

 examples of myopia with astigmatism

-Multifocal prescriptions will contain ADD values, sometimes marked as NV.
-This represents the strength required for the near prescription in the lens.
+Presbyopia (Multifocal Lenses): Multifocal prescriptions will include an "ADD" value, sometimes marked as "NV" (near vision).
+This value represents the additional strength required for reading or close-up tasks in a multifocal lens.

 example of progressive film with astigmatism